Strathfield: Built environment

 Strathfield's residential landscape is extremely varied, ranging from country-style estates to high-rise apartments.
 Many styles of architecture have been employed over past decades, with dwellings having been constructed in Victorian, Federation, Interwar period architecture, Californian Bungalow and contemporary periods.
 One of the oldest surviving houses built in the 1870s is Fairholm which is now a retirement village called Strathfield Gardens.

 Primarily these have been replaced by modern, multimillion-dollar mansions, although Strathfield has retained its wide avenues and most of the extensive natural vegetation.
-Streets such as Victoria Street, Llandillo Avenue and Kingsland Road predominantly feature older mansions, while Agnes Street, Newton Road and Barker Road are common locations for new homes.
+Streets such as Victoria Street, Llandillo Avenue and Kingsland Road predominantly feature older mansions.
+Agnes Street, Newton Road and Barker Road are common locations for new homes.
 In the vicinity of Homebush Road, a number of noted tree-lined avenues follow an oblique street pattern established by the development of the Village of Homebush in the late 19th century, and are noted for the grand, historic houses built in the late 19th and early 20th centursies.
 These include Albert Road, historically known as one of Sydney's most prestigious streets and was lined by landmark mansions.
-Some of these have been replaced by institutions and others have been subdivided, but the street retains some of the most prestigious houses in the area;. and Redmyre Road, a wide boulevard which retains most of its Victorian mansions and large Federation-era houses.
+Some of these have been replaced by institutions and others have been subdivided, but the street retains some of the most prestigious houses in the area.

+Redmyre Road, a wide boulevard, retains most of its Victorian mansions and large Federation-era houses.
 Further to the southeast, a pocket of the suburb bounded by Hunter Street, Carrington Avenue, Homebush Road and the Boulevarde is known in the real estate press as the "Golden Mile", because it contains some of the most desirable and highly sought-after real estate in the area.

 Examples of prestigious addresses in this area include homes located on Cotswold Road, Strathfield Avenue, Llandilo Avenue, Agnes and Highgate Street.
-Additionally, decreasing land sizes through subdivision has led to an increase in residential densities, reflecting the outward expansion of Sydney's inner city.
+Decreasing land sizes through subdivision has led to an increase in residential densities, reflecting the outward expansion of Sydney's inner city.
 A large proportion of Strathfield's population now dwells in apartments with the area immediately surrounding Strathfield railway station dominated by high rise residential towers.
 Smaller apartment buildings are located in other areas within the suburbs, were mostly built during the 1960s and 1970s.